apache/nuttx/configs/stm3210e-eval/README.txt

     CONFIG_STM32_RAISONANCE=y
     CONFIG_STM32_BUILDROOT=y	(default)

+  If you are not using CONFIG_STM32_BUILDROOT, then you may also have to modify the PATH in the setenv.h file if your make cannot find the tools.

   NOTE: the CodeSourcery, devkitARM, and Raisonance toolchains are Windows native toolchains.
 The NuttX buildroot toolchain is a Cygwin or Linux native toolchain.
   There are several limitations to using a Windows based toolchain in a Cygwin